xvvcs/vinted-desc-generator/README.md

 python app.py
 ```

-The application will be available at `http://localhost:5000`
+The application will be available at `http://localhost:5000`.
+You can also check the ip address while Flask serving, in cmd

 ## Usage

 1. **Upload Images**

-   - Drag and drop images or click to select files
+   - Drag and drop images or click to select files (currently supporting single image ONLY)
    - Supported formats: PNG, JPG, JPEG
    - Maximum file size: 16MB
    - Preview and remove images before generating description